What are OKRs?

 Implemented in the right way, OKRs can create strong routines around prioritising and focus in the company.
 It disciplines thinking of what, on an ongoing basis, is the most important objectives to focus on.

 OKRs is different from other goal-setting frameworks like BSCs, KPIs, OGSM and SMART goals whereas those goals are often set and then you go back to work, while with OKRs the work starts once you have set them.
 It could be defined as a critical thinking framework in the sense that you constantly asking questions like ”how do we know that this is our right objective” or ”if we do this task x, what is the intended effect it will have towards the business, and why is that important?”

 Above all - OKRs gives each employee a clear place to express, get feedback and develop initiatives which gives them the power of making a difference.

-With more thant six years experience implementing OKRs in various team and companies we have found primarily two challenges with including team OKRs and company OKRs in an individual OKRs goal setting:
+With more than six years experience implementing OKRs in various team and companies we have found primarily two challenges with including team OKRs and company OKRs in an individual OKRs goal-setting:

 1. It slows down the speed in the organisation.

-Setting company OKRs, then from these set team OKRs and finally letting individuals set OKRs from these team OKRs is a widespread adoption of OKRs, but as most top-down approaches this becomes a very teedious exercise, where each level must wait for the previous level to finish.
-The intent is to create a clear alignment between different teams within a business area och between different functional departments within a company, but the precision that is anticipated from the approach is seldom reached, and it comes at the cost of employee’s engagement.
-Often times it becomes a mathematical exercise at best and a energy draining control-for-report-tick-the-list exercise whether the underlying OKR is a fit towards the overlying OKRs.
+Setting company OKRs, then from these set team OKRs and finally letting individuals set OKRs from these team OKRs is widespread adoption of OKRs, but as most top-down approaches this becomes a very tedious exercise, where each level must wait for the previous level to finish.
+The intent is to create clear alignment between different teams within a business area och between different functional departments within a company, but the precision that is anticipated from the approach is seldom reached, and it comes at the cost of employee’s engagement.
+Often times it becomes a mathematical exercise at best and an energy-draining control-for-report-tick-the-list exercise whether the underlying OKR is a fit towards the overlying OKRs.
 This is not the value of OKRs.

 2. Team-OKRs eats individual OKRs for breakfast